cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 SNMP is used to collect statistics from devices over TCP/IP, and is typically used for monitoring equipment health (finally, an explanation for *what* SNMP is actually *for*!).

-Individual devices run SNMP agents, which then send data to a “management station”.
+Individual devices run SNMP agents, which then send data to a "management station".
 Data is sent via UDP 161 (polling) and UDP 162 (notifications).
 In SNMPv3 can alternately be run over TCP.

-The only security in SNMPv1 is the “community name” (which functions like a password).
-This is set to “public” by default, and is seldom changed.
+The only security in SNMPv1 is the "community name" (which functions like a password).
+This is set to "public" by default, and is seldom changed.

 SNMPv2 introduced message integrity via MD5, but was still plaintext.

 SNMPv3 supports both AES and 3DES, and represents a major rearchitecting of SNMP.
-It is the first version of SNMP that supports all three legs of the CIA triad, and does not use the “community” string.
+It is the first version of SNMP that supports all three legs of the CIA triad, and does not use the "community" string.

-SNMPv3 can be divided into the SNMP engine proper and a number of “applications” that run on top of the engine.
+SNMPv3 can be divided into the SNMP engine proper and a number of "applications" that run on top of the engine.
 Parts of the SNMP engine:

 * The Dispatcher handles message routing and generally supports multiple versions of the SNMP protocol.
 * The Message Processing Subsystem handles message construction and parsing.